jacob5412/Object-Detection-Comparison/README.md

-# Comparison of object detection algorithms in Video
+# Comparison of object detection algorithms in Video Streams